hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 12- If an appliance is needed for the workshop, then the following script is called: `create-<WKSHP>.sh` .This will prepare the appliance (deploying a docker image on it for instance) and setup user env on appliance accordingly (ssh keys, skeletons)

 F﻿or instance, `create-WKSHP-ML101.sh` will perform the following tasks in order to prepare the appliance for the workshop: It will start by reseting the appliance with the `reset-<WKSHP>.sh` s﻿cript.
-Then, it calls a second script aiming at preparing the appliance `create-appliance.sh`.﻿ Once done with these two, it moves on with the proper customization of the appliance for the given student.
+Then, it calls a second script aiming at preparing  a generic appliance `create-appliance.sh`.﻿ Once done with these two, it moves on with the proper customization of the appliance for the given student.

 S﻿ee details below.